J. L. HUDSON,

 Easily grown, self-sowing.
 Cut main spikes after flowering to prolong bloom.
 All

-germinate 2 - 3 weeks warm unless noted otherwise.
+are Zone 3 unless noted otherwise.
+All germinate 2 - 3 weeks warm unless noted

 Click for photos »